-We deliver our products through gathering and processing facilities and pipeline systems (some of which we do not own) and by rail.
+The Corporation delivers its products through gathering and processing facilities, pipeline systems and, in certain circumstances, by rail.
 The amount of oil and natural gas that the Corporation can produce and sell is subject to the accessibility, availability, proximity and capacity of these gathering and processing facilities, pipeline systems and railway lines.
-In 2015, Petrus experienced temporary interruptible and firm service curtailments on TransCanada Corporation's Nova Gas Transmission system.
-The lack of firm pipeline capacity continues to affect the oil and natural gas industry and limit the ability to produce and market oil and natural gas production.
-In addition, the prorationing of capacity on inter-provincial pipeline systems continues to affect the ability to export oil and natural gas.
-Unexpected shut downs or curtailment of capacity of pipelines for maintenance or integrity work or because of actions taken by regulators could also affect Petrus' production, operations and financial results.
-Furthermore, producers are increasingly turning to rail as an alternative means of transportation.
-Any significant change in market factors or other conditions affecting these infrastructure systems and facilities, as well as any delays in constructing new infrastructure systems and facilities could harm our business and, in turn, our financial condition, results of operations and cash flows.
-The federal government has signaled that it plans to review the National Energy Board approval process for large projects.
-This may cause the timeframe for project approvals to increase for current and future applications.
+The lack of availability of capacity in any of the gathering and processing facilities, pipeline systems and railway lines could result in the Corporation's inability to realize the full economic potential of its production or in a reduction of the price offered for the Corporation's production.
+The lack of firm pipeline capacity continues to affect the oil and natural gas industry and limit the ability to transport produced oil and natural gas to market.
+In addition, the pro-rationing of capacity on inter-provincial pipeline systems continues to affect the ability to export oil and natural gas.
+Unexpected shut downs or curtailment of capacity of pipelines for maintenance or integrity work or because of actions taken by regulators could also affect the Corporation's production, operations and financial results.
+As a result, producers are increasingly turning to rail as an alternative means of transportation.
+In recent years, the volume of crude oil shipped by rail in North America has increased dramatically.
+Any significant change in market factors or other conditions affecting these infrastructure systems and facilities, as well as any delays or uncertainty in constructing new infrastructure systems and facilities could harm the Corporation's business and, in turn, the Corporation's financial condition, operations and cash flows.
+Announcements and actions taken by the governments of British Columbia and Alberta relating to approval of infrastructure projects may continue to intensify, leading to increased challenges to interprovincial and international infrastructure projects moving forward.
+In addition, while the federal government has recently introduced draft legislation to overhaul the existing environmental assessment process and replace the NEB with a new regulatory agency, the impact of the new proposed regulatory scheme on proponents and the timing of receipt of approvals of major projects remains unclear.